 The Issuer and KBC Insurance NV each have a number of subsidiaries.
-The Issuer's subsidiaries are mainly banking and other financial entities in Central and Eastern Europe.
+The Issuer's subsidiaries are mainly banking and other financial entities in Belgium and in Central and Eastern Europe.
 The Issuer also acts as funding provider for a number of its subsidiaries.

-A list of the subsidiaries of the Issuer can be found on pages 179 and following of the Issuer's 2021 Annual Report.
-A complete list of group companies (included in or excluded from the scope of consolidation) is provided at www.kbc.com > About us > Our structure.
+A list of the subsidiaries of the Issuer can be found on pages 173 and following of the Issuer's 2022 Annual Report.
+A complete list of group companies (included in or excluded from the scope of consolidation) is provided at www.kbc.com > About us > Our structure5.